ePages-de/epages-devportal/_posts/2017/2017-12-07-restdocs-raml.md

   - interact with your API using an API console - [api-console](https://github.com/mulesoft/api-console){:target="_blank"}
   - import RAML into REST clients like Postman and Paw to start playing around with an API

-Generally it seems to be used to specify an API but we think it also a good choice for our needs.
+Generally it seems to be used to specify an API but we think it is also a good choice for our needs.
 Once we have a RAML file describing our API this opens a lot more possibilities than AsciiDoc or Markdown.
 So we decided to try to use RAML as an output format for Spring REST Docs.

 ## Introducing restdocs-raml

 We came up with an open-source project that supports just this - [restdocs-raml](https://github.com/ePages-de/restdocs-raml){:target="_blank"}.
-It is still in an early stage of development but already contains the most important features.

 The project provides a new snippet type that generates a RAML fragment for the current resource.
 The [RamlResourceSnippet](https://github.com/ePages-de/restdocs-raml/blob/master/restdocs-raml/src/main/java/com/epages/restdocs/raml/RamlResourceSnippet.java){:target="_blank"} can be used to document: